 The height of the bike is important too.
 You should also be able to stand over the bike with a gap between your crotch and the top tube.
 This is so that you can easily climb on and off your bike.

-While you can select a bike solely on the size of the seat tube, as you can see there are a whole host of other variables that will impact on how a bike feels.
+While you can select a bike solely on the size of the seat tube, as you can see there are a whole host of other variables that will impact how a bike feels.

 Finally, you should consider how you will be using the bike.
 Professional road racers, for example, will often ride what appear to be small frames, which most of us would be uncomfortable with.
 If you want speed over comfort, a smaller frame could suit you better, for example.

-There are no hard and fast rules here.
-The best bike fit for you is a combination of all of these measurements and your own riding style and preference.
+There are no hard and fast rules.
+The best bike fit for you is a combination of all of these measurements plus your own riding style and preference.